kushaldhungana/Resonanz/README.md

 ## Setup

 First you have to get the backend server running.
-For that go to the folder front-end-task-rest-api and in the command line type the following:-
+For that first you would have to clone the backend from https://gitlab.com/resonanz/frontend-task-rest-api.
+Then go to the folder front-end-task-rest-api and in the command line type the following:-
 `npm run dev`

+Now the backend server will be running on localhost port 8081.

 Then inside the src folder of resonanz, type the following command in command line:- `npm start`